EPIC Fields: Marrying 3D Geometry and Video Understanding: The benchmarks, experiments and results

-\paragraph{Results.} We report results in \Cref{tab:quant_dvs} for all difficulty levels.
+\paragraph{Results.} To measure performance on this task, we report the Peak Signal-to-Noise Ratio (PSNR) of the test frame reconstructions, which is a proxy for the quality of the underlying 3D reconstructions with the key advantage of not requiring 3D ground-truth for evaluation.
+We report results in \Cref{tab:quant_dvs} for the three levels of difficulty.
 There is a strong relationship between PSNR and difficulty: PSNR is consistently lower for all methods when rendering views during actions (hard) compared to outside actions (medium, easy).
 Some limitations of rendering these hard test frames are shown in \Cref{fig:qual_dvs}.
 For example, the bottom row shows that no 3D baseline renders the person's arm correctly, since all models struggle to interpolate the person's movement between frames.
 We further observe a significant gap in rendering quality if we calculate PSNR separately for foreground and background regions.
-We utilize the VISOR annotations of In-Action frames to obtain this separation.
+We use the VISOR annotations of hands and active objects for In-Action frames to obtain this separation.
 These results not only highlight the existing limitations of current methods but also offer a valuable benchmark for assessing potential improvements in a targeted manner.